2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Connecticut

 Gateway Community College undergraduate students pay an average of $4,740 in in-state tuition and fees each year.

-Gateway Community College not only placed well in our value ranking, but it is also #4 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Connecticut list.
+Gateway Community College also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in Connecticut list, coming in at #4.

-Full Allied Health Professions at Capital Community College Report
+Read full report on Allied Health Professions at Capital Community College

 You’ll join some of the best and brightest minds around you if you attend University of Hartford.
 The school came in at #3 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Connecticut list.
-Located in the medium-sized city of West Hartford, UHart is a private not-for-profit college with a moderately-sized student population.
+Located in the city of West Hartford, UHart is a private not-for-profit school with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at UHart are $46,148 a year.
+In-state tuition fees for undergraduate students at UHart are $46,148 per year.

 Full Allied Health Professions at University of Hartford Report